pluget/todo/Services.md

 		- analize of plugin file
 - [ ] Repository services v1.2
 	- [ ] Automatic dependency detection
-		- E.g. by using GPT-3 on README
+		- By using ~~GPT-3~~ trained NER model on README, Title, and Description
 	- [ ] Background image generator
 		- For newly created plugins
-		- Using minjourney/playgroundai.com
+		- Using minjourney/playgroundai.com / locally run Stable-Diffusion
 - [ ] Repository services v1.3
 	- [ ] Get Bukkit usernames from web.archive.org
+	- [ ] Version to Semantic Versioning
+		- !BLOCKER!
+Only works with OpenAI Davinci model, which is too expensive!